 Integration and dependencies

-Insert a description and/or visualisation (figure) of the dependencies to other tools.

-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the dependencies to other tools introduced by this release.

-ARGO can utilize external configuration sources through connectors in order to allow for the automatic configuration of various ARGO components.
+ARGO can utilize external configuration sources through connectors in order to allow the automatic configuration of various ARGO components.
 The current version of ARGO includes connectors for the following sources:

-GOCDB: It is used as the source of topology information and information about declared downtimes.
+GOCDB: It is used as the source of EGI infrastructure topology information and information about declared downtimes.

 VAPOR: It is used as the source for custom factor values, which in the case of EGI it is the HEPSPEC values of the sites.

 The dependency to these external tools is optional.
-ARGO can be used without having any of these connectors enabled, provided that there is at least a static configuration for the topology of the monitored infrastructure.
+ARGO can be used without having any of these connectors enabled, if there is at least a static configuration for the topology of the monitored infrastructure.

 Finally, ARGO relies on the Message Broker network as the transport layer for publishing monitoring results from the Nagios Monitoring Engines to the ARGO Compute Engine.